Rotating random trees with Skorokhod's $M_1$ topology: -trees and contour functions

 For the properties of $\mu_{\mathbbm x}$ and the set of leaves $\mathcal L(\mathscr T_{\mathbbm x})$, we use the fact that for $\leb\ae\, t\in(0,1)$, $\mathbbm x(t-)=\mathbbm x(t)$ and there is no one-sided local minimum for $\mathbbm x$ at $t$.
 It implies that for any one-to-one parametric representation $(\chi,\tau)$ of $\mathbbm x$, for $\leb\ae\, t\in(0,1)$ there is no one-sided local minimum for $\chi$ at $\tau^{-1}(t)$, hence $\pi_{\chi}\circ \tau^{-1}(t)$ is a leaf in $\mathscr T_{\chi}$ (again, see \cite[p.30]{Legall2005RandomTreesApplications}).
 Since $(\mathscr T_{\mathbbm x},\mu_{\mathbbm x})$ is isometric to $(\mathscr T_{\chi},\mu_{(\chi,\tau)})$, we directly get $\mu_{\mathbbm x}\!\left(\mathcal L(\mathscr T_{\mathbbm x}) \right)=1$.
 Moreover, by Lemma~\ref{lem:Criterion quotient space} and \eqref{eq:support} we get $\supp(\mu_{\mathbbm x})=\mathscr T_{\mathbbm x}$ and $\mathcal L(\mathscr T_{\mathbbm x})$ must be dense.
 Finally, we assume that $\mu_{\mathbbm x}$ has an atom $a$ to get a contradiction.
 The atom $a$ must be a leaf and it means that either $\pi_{\mathbbm x}^{-1}(\{a\})={\mathbbm x}^{-1}(\{0\})$ or $\pi_{\mathbbm x}^{-1}(\{a\})=[s,t]$ with ${\mathbbm x}$ constant on this segment.
 But $\mathbbm x$ vanishes only at $0$ and $1$ and cannot be monotone on a non-trivial interval, hence almost surely $\pi_{\mathbbm x}^{-1}(\{a\})$ is reduced to a singleton or $\{0,1\}$, which contradicts $\leb\bigr(\pi_{\mathbbm x}^{-1}(\{a\})\bigl)=\mu_{\mathbbm x}(\{a\})>0$. \end{proof}

 The continuity of the encoding by a contour function also enables to transfer some properties of contour functions to their encoded trees.
 We use this to prove Proposition~\ref{prop:interpolation}, which states that $\alpha \mapsto \bigl(\mathscr T_{\mathbbm x^{(\alpha)}},\mu_{\mathbbm x^{(\alpha)}}\bigr)$ interpolates between the unit segment (endowed with $\leb$) and the Brownian CRT.
-Note that it is based on a similar result about looptrees (\cite[Theorem~1.2]{CurienKortchemski2014StableLooptrees}) but here the continuity given by Proposition~\ref{prop:GHP M1} enables a simpler proof.
+Note that there is a similar interpolation result for looptrees which is based on the convergence of encoding functions (\cite[Theorem~1.2]{CurienKortchemski2014StableLooptrees}), but here the continuity given by Proposition~\ref{prop:GHP M1} enables a simpler proof.

 \begin{proof}[Proof of Proposition~\ref{prop:interpolation}] Thanks to the continuity of $x \mapsto \bigl(\mathscr T_x,\mu_x)$ established in Proposition~\ref{prop:GHP M1}, this is a direct consequence of the following facts: \begin{itemize} \item $(\mathbbm x^{(\alpha)})_{1 < \alpha \leq 2}$ converges in distribution toward $\mathbbm x^{(2)}=\sqrt 2 \mathbbm e$ when $\alpha \shortrightarrow 2$ (see \cite[Proposition~3.5]{CurienKortchemski2014StableLooptrees}); \item $(\mathbbm x^{(\alpha)})_{1 < \alpha \leq 2}$ converges in distribution toward $t \mapsto (1-t)\1_{0 < t \leq 1}$ when $\alpha \shortrightarrow 1$, or more accurately their time-reversed versions converge toward the càdlàg function $t\mapsto t\1_{0 \leq t < 1}$ (see \cite[Proposition~3.6]{CurienKortchemski2014StableLooptrees}).
 According to Definition~\ref{def:Discontinuous Contour and Measured Real Tree}, the corresponding $\R$-tree is $\bigl(([0,1],\abs{\cdot}),\leb\bigr)$. \end{itemize} \end{proof} \paragraph{Stable looptrees and \textsc{Hausdorff} dimension.}